5l1v3r1/Sonarr-wiki/CentOS-6.md

-The following instructions are for installing NzbDrone on CentOS 6.
+The following instructions are for installing Sonarr on CentOS 6.

 The installation should also be applicable to RHEL 6 and Fedora (12, 13, or 14) with minimal changes.

-The installation assumes that you're not using the root user to install/run NZBDrone - the entries for **user:group** throughout the document will have to be modified to match your user configuration.
+The installation assumes that you're not using the root user to install/run Sonarr - the entries for **user:group** throughout the document will have to be modified to match your user configuration.

-### Install NzbDrone
+### Install Sonarr

 1. **[Optional] Configure sudo for your user**
     ```bash